Murder of William Clayton Jr.: Keith Edmund Gavin

 Keith Edmund Gavin was born in Chicago, Illinois on March 30, 1960.
 He was the second of 12 children in his family.
 Gavin grew up in a ghetto-like neighborhood where drug activity and gang violence was rampant.
 Gavin's father reportedly had a harsh disciplinary style towards Gavin, who later dropped out of school in the 11th grade.

 Gavin's criminal history was first dated back in 1979, when he was found guilty of burglary on October 25 of that same year.
 On March 28, 1981, Gavin, then 21, shot and killed 20-year-old Reginald Allen during an argument in Cook County, Illinois.
-On June 9, 1982, Gavin was convicted of the murder and sentenced to 34 years in jail.
+On June 9, 1982, Gavin was convicted of the murder and sentenced to 34 years in prison.
 During his incarceration, Gavin completed his GED and also took up some college courses.

-In December 1997, after serving less than 16 years behind bars, Gavin was granted parole and released from prison.
-However, merely four months later, Gavin would commit murder a second time.
+In December 1997, after serving more than 16 years behind bars, Gavin was released from prison.
+However, merely four months later, he would commit another murder.